MattDamiano-NOAA/Size-Structured-MSE/Shiny/README.md

 This folder contains the Dolphinfish MSE Shiny Web application and related files

-The logic folder contains functions and modules from the parent folder in this repo (e.g. Functions.R)
+The R folder contains functions and modules from the parent folder in this repo (e.g. Functions.R)

 The data folder contains CSV files